Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 Yeah, I said it.

-Closure is often this romanticized concept fed to us by books and Netflix.
-Cue the sad music, the deep conversation, the mutual letting go.
+Getting closure after a marriage ends is often this romanticized concept fed to us by books and Netflix.
+Reality dictates there won’t be any sad music, deep conversation, or the mutual letting go.

 🎬It’s fiction.